usds/us-forms-system/docs/getting-started/tutorial.md

 ...
 ```

-Now your form has 2 questions!
-Halfway there to a complete address form.
-Now let's say we want to add a field for states.
-But this time we want the field to be a dropdown to ensure the user enters a valid state.
-So far we've only added text inputs; how would we add a select field?
+You're now halfway to a complete address!

 ### Step 9: Add a select field

-Remember earlier where we described how there are default determinations made by the library on what type of field to render based on the type of data?
-This is how you would render a select field too.
+In Step 6, you learned that the library makes default determinations about the type of field to render based on the type of data.
+This applies to select fields as well.
 A select is rendered when the data is `type: 'string'` and an `enum` property is passed in.

+The `enum` property takes an array of the valid options for that field.
+For states, we'll pass some string values to the `enum` array for some sample states.
+We'll just add five so we don't have to add all 50 states and 14 territories.
+Add a few of your favorite states to your `formConfig`.

 Your `formConfig` for states might look like this: